sarahlc888/cellular-automata-on-rpi-gpu/README.md

 - Baseline cellular automata simulation library
   - Run Game of Life and WireWorld directly in the double-buffered framebuffer
   - FAT File System support for reading/writing preset states to the SD card
+  - RLE-pattern parser, so patterns from websites like "https://conwaylife.com/wiki" can easily be added.
 - Hardware control board
   - Buttons and interrupts
-  - Potentiometers and SPI for analog-to-digital conversion
+  - Potentiometers and SPI with MCP3008 for analog-to-digital conversion
 - Etch-a-sketch functionality to create custom preset
-  - Color customization through four buttons
+  - 2 potentiometers that control X and Y coordinates (with exponential smoothing implemented)
+  - Switch which color (state of CA) to draw with, using 4 buttons
 - Performance optimization
   - CPU: Enabled cache, compiled with -O3, fined tuned algorithm using profiler (e.g. comparing modulo for wrapping vs. ternary conditions vs. simple if statements), unrolled update function loop
   - GPU: Vectorized Game of Life on the GPU
 ## Member contribution
-- Avi: hardware controls and etch-a-sketch functionality
+- Avi: hardware controls, etch-a-sketch functionality, menu, and additional CA features
 - Sarah: baseline CA simulation library and performance optimizations

 ## References